-The full native language for writing formats sees an explanation in Chapter 5, "Native Compiler Language."
+The full native language for writing formats is explained in Chapter 5, "Native Compiler Language."
 This chapter contains the details of expressing a format to the compiler.

-As with anything, it is easier to start with an example of a video format and work from there.
-To that end, Chapter 6, "Examples of Native Compiler Language," shows annotated examples of different styles of video format.
+Before you begin writing, it is easier to start with an example of a video format and work from there.
+Chapter 6, "Examples of Native Compiler Language," shows annotated examples of different styles of video format.